-In the preparation phase, the participating organisations have addressed the issue of recognition of participant's learning outcomes.
-The fact that - beyond making available the Youthpass certificate to participants - the participating organisations intend to use the Youthpass tool to stimulate participants' reflection on their learning process is considered as an element of quality of the project.
+In the preparation phase, the participating organisations have addressed the issue of participant's learning objectives and recognition of their learning outcomes.
+The fact that - beyond making available the Youthpass certificate to participants - the participating organisations intend to use the Youthpass process and tool to stimulate participants' reflection on their learning process, is considered as an element of quality of the project.